-What Are Methadone Addiction Withdrawal Symptoms?
+What are Methadone Addiction Withdrawal Symptoms?

-Methadone addiction treatment will first begin with recognizing the stages of withdrawal, and withdrawal will occur when you have been taking methadone for an extended period of time.
+Methadone addiction treatment will first begin with recognizing the stages of withdrawal, and withdrawal will occur when you have been taking methadone for an extended time.
 You must develop a tolerance and dependence to methadone before you experience the unpleasant symptoms of methadone withdrawal.

 Methadone withdrawal can be extremely uncomfortable without the support from a medical detox or medications aiding in the relief of certain symptoms.